 Repeated Measures ANOVA in Python using Statsmodels

-In this brief Python data analysis tutorial, we will learn how to carry out repeated measures ANOVA in Python using Statsmodels.
+This brief data analysis tutorial will teach us how to carry out repeated measures ANOVA in Python using the Statsmodels package.
 More specifically, we will learn how to use the AnovaRM class from statsmodels anova module.
+Here is a quick overview how to do ANOVA with Python:

 repeatead measures anova python